openownership/openownership.beta/_visualisation/optional.md

 layout: visualisation
 ---

-**The Optional Features of the Beneficial Ownership Visualisation System (BODS) allow diagrams to be progressively enhanced.** If you choose to use an Optional Feature, you must follow all of its related rules.
+**Optional Features allow BOVS diagrams to be progressively enhanced.** If you choose to use an Optional Feature, you must follow all of its related rules.

 **We recommend that you always incorporate Annotation and Colour** features unless it's cumbersome to do so, e.g. when hand-sketching.